 As you set out to open a restaurant, there are many things you will need to consider.
 Everything, from the location to the menu will impact your business and it's success.
 This includes how your business is portrayed to the customers you plan on attracting.
 Are you considering a theme or concept for your business?
 Many food service businesses have a specific theme that helps them achieve their goals.
 Is this the right choice for you and your business?

 What is a Restaurant Theme?

 A restaurant theme incorporates so much that it is often referred to as a concept.
 The theme concept will be an all-inclusive idea that showcases the foods you serve, how it is served, and the atmosphere within which it is served.
 By combining all of this together into one concept, you are creating the image that customers will have of your business.
 There are many advantages to creating a theme for your business.

 Everyone Will Know Your Theme

 Having a restaurant theme will send a clear message to customers every time they come inside.
 This message can be anything from letting customers know they have arrived to a family friendly environment with affordable prices, to showing them that they are in a cozy, fine dining atmosphere where the menu is well worth the price tag.
-You can incorporate everything in your them from your menu items, decor, color scheme, lighting, music and even your staff uniforms.
+You can incorporate everything in your theme from your menu items, decor, and color scheme, to the lighting, music and even your staff uniforms.

-Your location can also play a role in your theme, so you must make sure that your location is receptive to the theme you want to create.
+Your location can also play a role in your theme.
+Therefore it's important to be sure that your location is receptive to the theme you want to create.
 The physical surroundings, neighborhood, and overall ambiance can contribute significantly to the restaurant's concept and create a cohesive and immersive dining experience.
 Regardless of what theme you choose, the theme will be clear to your customers from the moment they walk in the door.